 In Table 1, donor selection was categorized into three groups: standard criteria donors, extended criteria donors, and living donors.
 Out of 150 transplants, 80 were from standard criteria donors, 50 from extended criteria donors, and 20 from living donors.
-The successful transplant rate was highest for living donors at 99%, followed by 92% for standard criteria donors and 78% for extended criteria donors.
+The successful transplant rate was highest for living donors at 99%, followed by 92% steroids.
+The highest graft survival rate at one year for standard criteria donors and 78% for extended criteria donors.
 The recipient survival rate at one year was also highest for living donors (98%), followed by standard criteria donors (96%) and extended criteria donors (85%).
 These findings illustrated the superior outcomes associated with living donors and emphasized the challenges of using extended criteria donors, who often have more comorbidities or are older, impacting the success and survival rates.